theCapypara/riptide-docs/source/installation/_nix_module_cfg.md

-Whether to enable Enable this package\.
+Whether to enable this package\.